NickDelBen/owl-merger/README.md

 	Q1(b): 10/10
 	Q2: 0/5 Not sure what you were doing here
 	```
- * Once everyone is finished marking all the differnt folders should be collected
+ * Once everyone is finished marking all the different folders should be collected
  * The person collecting should download the `grades.csv` via bulk download for the assignment on OWL

 Usage
 ------
-**Using the script is simple just call it pointing to the collected files
+**Using the script is simple just call it pointing to the collected files**

 `# merger.py <mark_csv_file> <output_zip_path> <comment_folders>`
  * Parameters:
 	```